How To File A Construction Injury Claim In New York City

 Thousands are employed at New York construction sites.
 It’s dangerous work.
-If you need to file a construction injury claim in New York, we will offer you some tips.
+If you need to file a construction injury claim in this state, our construction accident attorneys in New York will offer you some tips.

 Despite all of the laws, regulations, safety programs, and inspections, construction injuries – and deaths – still happen far too frequently.

 Falls constituted 59 percent of the fatalities arising from construction site accidents in New York City in the period from 2011 through 2015.

 WHAT ARE THE CAUSES OF CONSTRUCTION SITE ACCIDENTS?

 Construction workers are injured by falls and also by falling items, electricity, dangerous machinery, dangerous chemicals, and defective equipment.

 If you are injured as a construction worker in New York – or anywhere else – you are entitled to compensation, but how do you obtain that compensation?

 Several options are briefly discussed below, but every injury case will be different in the details, so you will need the advice of an experienced New York construction accident attorney.

 CAN CONSTRUCTION INJURIES BE PREVENTED?